 The University has three library services and each has its own website:

-You can get a quick overview of all the services we offer from our Introduction to Library Services.
+You can get a quick overview of all the services we offer from our Introduction to Library Services leaflet (PDF).

-If you want to borrow an item from our print collection you can visit your Library and pick it off the shelf, or you can reserve it in advance in Library Search and come in to pick it up.
-If it is already on loan to someone else, we will ask them to return it and let you know as soon as it is available.
-If you are a part-time student or remote learner, we can post items out to you.
+Borrowing items from our print collection is easy too.
+If you are on site you can just pop in to your Library and pick them from the shelves, and if you are a part-time student or remote learner, we can post items out to you.
+If an item is already on loan to someone else, we will ask them to return it and let you know as soon as it is available.

 If we don't hold an item you need online or in print, we can try to get it for you from another library via our interlibrary loan service.